 Blood testing: We advise that an animal has a blood test prior to an anaesthetic or sedative in order to highlight problems not always visible during a normal examination.
 The blood is analysed here at the clinic, with results available within 15 minutes of sampling and the cost varies depending on which tests are done.
 Please let us know on the day whether you would like us to carry out a blood test for extra reassurance.

-After the procedure: Collection is usually around 4.00 p.m. but times can be varied to suit.
+After the procedure: Collection is usually between 3.00 pm and 4.00 p.m. but times can be varied to suit.
 You will need transport as your pet will be unable to walk any distance.
 Please telephone prior to coming in to make sure your pet is ready.
 At that time the Veterinary Surgeon or Nurse will speak to you about aftercare.
 Please listen carefully to the directions given and if you have any questions don’t hesitate to ask them at any stage.

 IMPORTANT: We cannot advise whether a pet insurance policy will cover any condition.
 Dental work in particular may not be covered.
 If in doubt you should check with your insurance company direct.